F286/VsHelix/README.md

 1. Install **Visual Studio 2022** with the *Visual Studio extension development* workload.
 2. Open `VsHelix.sln` in Visual Studio.
+3. In the solution explorer, set the startup to the 'VsHelix' solution.
+4. In *Common Properties/Configure Startup Projects* set *Mutiple Startup Projects* then launch VsHelix.
-3. Press **F5** to launch an Experimental Instance of Visual Studio with the extension automatically loaded.
+5. Press **F5** to launch an Experimental Instance of Visual Studio with the extension automatically loaded.
-4. Open any text file in the experimental instance.
+6. Open any text file in the experimental instance.
 Use `Ctrl+Alt+Click` to place additional carets.
-5. Once the command handler is implemented you will be able to press `w` to extend each caret to the start of the next word.
+7. Once the command handler is implemented you will be able to press `w` to extend each caret to the start of the next word.

 The provided `VsHelixPackage` is a standard AsyncPackage.
 Command handlers are